sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Tutorials/IntelliJ_Hotkeys/HOME.md

 objects `equals()` implementation.
 In case the object is filled to the brim with other methods, it might be easier to tap <kbd>
 ctrl</kbd> + <kbd>F12</kbd> to check for an `equals` method.
 If you can't find it on your first try, tap <kbd>ctrl</kbd> + <kbd>F12</kbd> again to browse the methods of the superclass as well.
-Let's open `RealBall.jave`, and try to find out if this class has its own `equals` and `hashcode` implementations, or wether makes use of its superclass implementations.
+Let's open `RealBall.java`, and try to find out if this class has its own `equals` and `hashcode` implementations, or wether makes use of its superclass implementations.

 ### **Mac**